wangyurzee7/SolegalCopycat/README.md

 ### Terminal 2

-First, we need to build the database.
+First, you need to build the database.
 Assume that your source data is at `${path}`, and all of them are unziped.
 Then you can:

 ```
 cd database